THE ONE WHO RAN AWAY

 The father reached around the boy’s waist and pulled him out his side of the car.
 They walked slowly, the boy hugged tight by the father’s strong arm.
 The knocked-over pole lay on the ground with wires hanging out, sparking and dancing.
 The father carefully led them around the wires and away from the danger.

-They stood on the sidewalk for a minute.
-The father faced the road and flagged down a passing car.
+At the sidewalk, the father flagged a passing car.
 The boy scanned the parking lot, looking for something else, and tried to get the father to look.
 On the far end of the lot was a clump of bushes next to a house.
 Nobody came out of the house to see what was going on.
 Maybe it was deserted.

-Ten minutes later, a police car pulled into the lot followed by a fire truck.
+Ten minutes later, a police car pulled in followed by a fire truck.
 One of the firemen crept up to the wreck and inspected the situation.
-The policeman asked the father a few questions—why the brakes failed, why he turned where he did—and wrote down the answers on a small tablet.
+The policeman asked the father a few questions and wrote down the answers on a small tablet.
 He explained that the utility company would come to shut off the substation’s power so a tow truck could safely pull the car out.

 When the fireman came back, the father said, “I hit that pole.”